Th3HoopMan/small-magic-box/src/pages/reviews/returnal.md

 ![50826660412_71c9837773_k.jpg](/img/50826660412_71c9837773_k.jpg "Returnal plant monster")

-The levels and art style was interesting enough, but I didn’t really love the theme of Helios.
+The levels and art styles were interesting, but I didn’t really love the theme of Helios.
 The monsters were weird looking and felt devoid of any real exciting backstory.

 Where the enemies really shined was their abilities.
 Every enemy brought their own challenge.
-Attack patterns for the standard enemies were simple enough, but large swarms of several different enemy types would get hectic.
+Attack patterns for the standard enemies were relatively simple, but large swarms of several different enemy types would get hectic.

 Almost every enemy featured some ranged attack that could consume the screen with deadly (and colorful) orbs and rings.
 Lots of fights definitely felt overwhelming on the eyes, but when I was locked in and dodging everything I always felt a rush of energy.

 The bosses took that feeling and amplified it ten-fold.
-Like many of these types of challenging games, the bosses were my favorite part.
+Like with most of these types of games, the bosses were my favorite part.
 The series of attacks that they constantly threw at me were just as beautiful as they were deadly.
 Fights that seemed impossible to keep up with at first somehow felt like they were playing out in slow motion when I was at the top of my game.
 They had a certain rhythm to them that eventually just felt natural.

 ![Returnal_boss_guide___Ixion___3_.png](/img/returnal_boss_guide___ixion___3_.png "Returnal blue light orb attacks")